 Michelmores' Agricultural Litigation team has succeeded in opposing a Definitive Map Modification Order (DMMO) which would have re-categorised a public footpath running through our clients' woodlands as a bridleway.
 If confirmed by the Secretary of State, the DMMO would have allowed horse riders and cyclists access to the environmentally sensitive ancient woodland, which is classified as a site of special scientific interest.

-With the help of the Michelmores team, led by Partner Adam Corbin and also consisting of Rob Bailey and Hannah Drew along with Alistair Mills of Landmark Chambers, the land owners successfully opposed the confirmation of the DMMO.
+With the help of the Michelmores team, led by Partner Adam Corbin, supported by Hannah Drew and along with Alistair Mills of Landmark Chambers, the land owners successfully opposed the confirmation of the DMMO.

 The application relied upon a combination of historical documents and user evidence.
 The case involved issues of capacity to dedicate and historical charity law as well as interpretation of historical documents and arguments concerning the safety of the proposed reclassification.

 ‘We had absolutely no experience of public rights of way matters and are glad we asked Michelmores to act for us.
 They assembled a team of specialists who not only impressed us with their thorough and knowledgeable credentials, but also with their understanding and collaborative approach.
 The Michelmores team and Alistair Mills helped us navigate the considerable stress caused by the fight to protect and preserve this valuable haven for people and wildlife.
 We are pleased to have the opportunity to thank them and would not hesitate to recommend them to anybody in a similar position.’